Debesyla/dago-domenai/docs/LAUNCH_PLAN.md

 ### 🧪 Validation
 - `--profiles standard` completes in < 5 seconds
-- All 4 core profiles working independently and in combination
+- All core profiles (5 in v1.1.1) working independently and in combination
 - Error handling robust across all scenarios
 - Export formats clean and usable